 It’s not easy to teach children about the suffering in our world.
 Sometimes it’s difficult enough for adults to understand!
 But as this year’s International Day of Prayer for the Persecuted Church draws near, we are asking your family to join the global church body as we pray for our brothers and sisters facing persecution.
 And that includes your children!

 Scripture emphasizes the importance of passing on the testimony of what God has done to the next generation.
 The International Day of Prayer is the perfect chance to share with your kids what God is doing around the world in the midst of great suffering.

-Here are six ways to include your children as you observe the International Day of Prayer on Nov.
-5:
+Here are six ways to include your children as you observe the International Day of Prayer:

 Along with the other prayer resources we have made available, the children’s prayer sheet will introduce your children to the stories of persecuted boys and girls from around the world.

 Children may be able to understand the struggle of persecution better than you think.
 Have they ever been bullied or seen someone bullied in school?
 Have they ever been treated badly for something?
 Using their own experiences can help them understand what life is like for persecuted children.

 3) Remind them we are family